 He was a long-time resident of Sherwood, serving as State Representative in the Arkansas General Assembly for 20 years, including service on the Legislative Council, Joint Budget Committee and as Chairman of the Public Transportation Committee.
 He was proudest of sponsoring legislation creating the first 24 hour capability for TCCD operators for the hearing impaired and the Vietnam Veterans Memorial on the Capitol grounds.
 He was engaged in the practice of law for 25 years.

 Doug was also an active member of the Civil Air Patrol where he was a mission pilot and employed as Wing Administrator for the State Headquarters, retiring in 2016.
-Memorial Visitation will be held Friday, June 21st from 10:00 -11:30 a.m. at Smith-North Little Rock Funeral Home with 12:00 noon Graveside Memorial following at the Arkansas State Veterans Cemetery with Honors.
+Memorial Visitation will be held Friday, June 21st from 10:00 -11:30 a.m. at Smith-North Little Rock Funeral Home with 12:00 noon Memorial Service and Inurnment following at the Arkansas State Veterans Cemetery with Honors.
 Please visit www.smithfamilycares.com to sign the online guest register.

 To send flowers to the family or plant a tree in memory of Doug Wood, please visit our floral store.